-They told us that they were actually going to the desert in two days time to stay at a small hotel one of their cousins worked at.
-They planned to go out on camels, visit Bedouin settlements in the middle of the desert, sleep under the stars and eat lovely traditional food.
+Later that evening, we met two Moroccan men in a shisha bar; they were friendly and engaging and spoke excellent English.
+We got talking about all our travel plans, and we asked their advice on going into the Sahara Desert.
+They told us that they were actually going to the desert in two days to stay at a small hotel where one of their cousins worked.
+They planned to go out on camels, visit Bedouin settlements in the middle of the desert, sleep under the stars, and eat lovely traditional food.

-The lesson I took from this part of my travels was that even though I will always be cautious and careful when travelling, especially as a woman, sometimes if you don’t trust anyone while you're travelling you may miss out on experiences that could be the best of your life, experiences that really make you feel ALIVE!
-Keep that line between caution and trust strong but be open, and make intelligent but adventurous decisions ladies.
+The lesson I took from this desert adventure is that even though it’s necessary to be cautious and careful when travelling (especially as a woman), if you don’t trust anyone at all, you could miss out on experiences that could be the best of your life—experiences that really make you feel ALIVE!
+Keep that line between caution and trust strong, but be open, and make intelligent but adventurous decisions!